 The Minister for Foreign Affairs (Prof. Ongeri): Mr. Deputy Speaker, Sir, when I look at this Bill, I find it is extremely unreconciling with the views being expressed by my colleagues as regards the Presidential benefits or for any other officer within this House.
 Earlier on this afternoon we were all quite enthusiastic and happy splashing accolades on the work and the job that has been done by this Parliament and also the job and work that has been done by the President.
-It, therefore, becomes very incongruous to suggest otherwise that if you indeed accept the basic principle that these officers have done a good job for this nation and they deserve to be given these benefits, they should so deserve to be given these type of benefits.
-It will be wrong to resign a whole President of this nation who has been elected for the period that he has served by masses of Kenyans putting their trust in him and being able to give his fullest for our comfort, that we now have to be able to debate this issue.
+It, therefore, becomes very incongruous to suggest otherwise that if you indeed accept the basic principle that these officers have done a good job for this nation and they deserve to be given these benefits, they should so deserve to be given these types of benefits.
+It would be wrong for a whole President of this nation who has been elected for the period that he has served; by Kenyans putting their trust in him and being able to give his fullest for our comfort, not to be accorded this benefit.